Agathis australis: Conservation

 The zoologist William Roy McGregor was one of the driving forces in this movement, writing an 80-page illustrated pamphlet on the subject, which proved an effective manifesto for conservation.

-Along with the Warawara to the North, Waipoua Forest contains three quarters of New Zealand's remaining kauri.
+Waipoua Forest, together with the Warawara to the north, contains three quarters of New Zealand's remaining kauri.
 Kauri Grove on the Coromandel Peninsula is another area with a remaining cluster of kauri, and includes the Siamese Kauri, two trees with a conjoined lower trunk.